 This school is great it needs a bit improvement but will help if the communication between parents and teachers increases

 Vinci Park Elementary School is a public elementary school in San Jose.
-The principal of Vinci Park Elementary School is Sandra Jewett, whose e-mail is email@example.com.
-695 students attend Vinci Park Elementary School and identify mostly as Asian; Multiracial; and White, non-Hispanic.
-50% of the Vinci Park Elementary School students are "limited in English proficiency."
-42% of the 695 students here have subsidized lunches.
+The principal of Vinci Park Elementary School is Virginia Pender, who can be contacted at email@example.com.
+639 students go to Vinci Park Elementary School and identify mostly as White, non-Hispanic; Asian; and Black, non-Hispanic.
+44% of the Vinci Park Elementary School students are "limited in English proficiency."
+43% of the 639 students here have subsidized lunches.
 The ratio of students to teachers at Vinci Park Elementary School is 20:1.
 Cherrywood Elementary School is one of the nearest elementary schools.

 - P.E. classes